The ideal size for a monitor mainly depends on its resolution and how far you’re sitting from the screen.

 The most common screen size of ultra-wide displays is 34-inch, and they can usually be found with either 3440×1440 or 2560×1080 resolution.

 The 2560×1080 resolution on a 34-inch monitor offers the same pixel density as 1080p on a 27-inch monitor, so we don’t recommend it unless you will be using the monitor solely for gaming and you sit further away from the screen.

 The 3440×1440 resolution on a 34-inch monitor, on the other hand, results in a similar pixel density to that of a 27″ 1440p display, so you’ll get plenty of screen space and sharp details without having to use scaling.

 Overall, we recommend the following monitor size/resolution combinations for gaming:

 - 25-inch to 29-inch ultrawide: 2560×1080

 - 38-inch ultrawide: 3840×1600

-When buying a new monitor, you should also make sure that you choose the best panel type for you.
+When purchasing a new monitor, you should also ensure you choose the best panel type for you.